Whether you’ve got debts to pay off or are saving for something special, find out how you can achieve your financial goals in 2022.

 Notice accounts: These can offer a slightly higher interest rate than instant access, but you need to give notice to make a withdrawal, like 60 days, or face an interest charge

 Regular savings: These can offer the highest interest rate of any savings account, but there is usually a limit to how much you can pay in each month.
 Many are linked to current accounts and you can’t normally access the money for a year.

-Fixed term accounts and bonds: These tie your money up for a set term, like one year.
+Fixed rate savings accounts: These tie your money up for a set term, like one year.
 They do not offer rates that are much higher than notice accounts and restrict the access to your money even more

-Cash ISA (Individual Savings Account): These are tax free versions of the savings accounts above, but you could earn up to £1,000 in interest before tax from any savings account each year, before deciding which type of account will give you the best return.
+Cash ISA (Individual Savings Account): These are tax free versions of the savings accounts above.
+Bear in mind you could earn up to £1,000 in interest before tax from any savings account each year, before deciding which type of account will give you the best return.

 High interest current accounts: These can offer higher interest rates than savings accounts.
 However, they usually set a limit on how much you can earn interest on, for example £2,500